insurestreetltd/canopy-partner-apidocs/source/index.html.md

 # Introduction

 Welcome to the Canopy API for Partners!
-We follow standard behaviour in terms of URL's, JSON request/response bodies where applicable and standard HTTP error codes.
+We follow standard behavior in terms of URL's, JSON request/response bodies where applicable and standard HTTP error codes.

 # Requesting Your Credentials

-Credentials are provided on request by Canopy to yourselves.
+To work with Partners API you need to get authentication credentials.
+These credentials provided by the Canopy side by manual request.
 Please speak to your account manager here to obtain the details for the environments.

+Credentials include 2 values:
+  - Partner ID – ID of your account
+  - API Key – client specific Key for accessing to Canopy API functions
+  - Secret Key – will be used for authentication

 # Using API key

-In the credentials you were sent you should have API key.
-Canopy expects for the API key to be included in all requests to the API in a header that looks like the following:
+Canopy expects the `API Key` will be included in the header for all API requests.
+See example below:

 `x-api-key: ePYgsiGbWF5aAHBj0xT9Pa1k5li0NPMD25PQXbAC`